How Much Does It Cost to Replace Smoke Detectors?

 Bottom line

 You can expect to pay anywhere from $5 to several hundred dollars to replace your smoke detector.
 It all depends on how many you need, the type of smoke detector you want and your installation costs.
-Fortunately, some home warranty companies cover smoke detector replacement.
+If you have a home warranty, see if it covers replacement before you shop for new detectors.

 Article sources